tusktenon/dotfiles/README.md

 from `dotfiles/vim` does not create the link you want.

+## Arch system files

+These are root-owned system files, mosting residing in `/etc`.
+Since these files cannot be managed by Stow, this directory must be maintained manually.
+I am only keeping files that have seen substantial edits, so this works well enough.
+If you ever need a more robust system, you might consider something like [etckeeper](https://etckeeper.branchable.com/) ([ArchWiki entry](https://wiki.archlinux.org/title/Etckeeper)).

 ## Fish

 Unmaintained.
 I was never able to get fish working to my liking, and haven't used it for some time.